-As the Chairman of the Compensation Committee, I am pleased to present the Board's report on Subsea7's Executive Officers' remuneration, as well as that of the Non-Executive Directors of Subsea 7 S.A. for the year ended 31 December 2022.
-This year we have introduced a Remuneration Report to the Annual Report as an opportunity to enhance our disclosure, ensure further transparency and align with the EU's Shareholder Rights Directive II (Directive (EU) 2017/828).
-In addition, we have introduced the Subsea 7 S.A.
-Directors' remuneration policy (the Remuneration Policy) applicable to Executive Officers and Non-Executive Directors of the Company which has been approved by the Board of Directors.
-The Remuneration Policy will be submitted to the AGM on 18 April 2023 for advisory vote.
-The intention is for the Remuneration Policy to become effective for the years 2023, 2024, 2025 and 2026, if no material changes are contemplated.
+As Chairman of the Compensation Committee, I am pleased to present the Board's report on Subsea7's Executive Officers' remuneration. as well as that of the Non-Executive Directors of Subsea 7 S.A. for the vear ended 31 December 2023 (the 2023 Remuneration Report). which will be submitted for advisory vote to shareholders at the 2024 AGM.
+During 2023, in addition to the remuneration report for the financial year ended 31 December 2022, the Board approved Subsea 7 S.A.
+Directors' remuneration policy (the Remuneration Policy) applicable to Executive Officers and Non-Executive Directors of the Company, At the 2023 AGM, the Company's shareholders approved by an advisory vote both the 2022 Remuneration Report and the Remuneration Policy.
+The intention is for the Remuneration Policy to be effective for the years 2023, 2024, 2025 and 2026, if no material changes are contemplated.